 The veneer of Yugoslav stability begins to crumble when Tito dies on 4 May 1980.
 The prosperous northern states of Croatia and Slovenia start to agitate for autonomy.
 Macedonia and the Muslim majorities in Bosnia-Herzegovina and the Serbian province of Kosovo repeat the call.
 Serbia has political power under the federation and does not want change.
 The poorer southern state of Montenegro supports the centralised federation and backs Serbia.
 More background.

-Mini biography: Born on 20 August 1941 in Pozarevac, 60 km southeast of Belgrade, in Serbia, Yugoslavia.
-He is the second son of a former Orthodox priest from Montenegro and a Serbian communist schoolmistress.
+Born on 20 August 1941 in Pozarevac, 60 km southeast of Belgrade, the capital of Serbia.
+He is the second son of a former Orthodox priest from Montenegro and a Serbian schoolmistress.
 Both parents commit suicide, his father in 1962, 15 years after abandoning the family to return to Montenegro, and his mother in 1973.
 An uncle, his mother's brother, also takes his own life.

 1964 - He graduates from the University of Belgrade with a degree in law and begins a career in business administration, becoming head of Technogas, the state-owned gas company, in 1968.
 In 1978 he is appointed as president of Beobanka, the United Bank of Belgrade, where he serves until 1983.
 While with the bank he travels to Paris and New York and learns to speak English.